Today’s article reviews a type of group fitness certification and class style that has become extremely popular worldwide.

-These courses take place over 3 to 6 months and you will need to attend between 3 to 6 weekends to complete the coursework.
+At this time, you’ll need to attend between 3 to 6 weekends to complete the coursework.

 Additional fees are charged for studio work as well as final testing.

 Power Pilates Comprehensive Program

-It includes the use of various apparatus such as the magic circle, barrels, cadillac, reformer, mat and more.
+It includes the use of various apparatuses such as the magic circle, barrels, Cadillac, reformer, mat, and more.

-In total, if you live in New York, the program will take between 6 to 9 months to complete.
+If you live in New York, the program will take between 6 to 9 months to complete.

-The cost of this course is $4,995.00 and while that may seem pretty steep, there is no denying that this is an extremely comprehensive offering.
-This price also includes:
+While that price may seem pretty steep, there’s no denying that this is a highly comprehensive offering.

-- Coursework including a manual
+- Coursework, including a manual

-- Relevant exams as well as a single retest where needed
+- Relevant exams, as well as a single retest where needed

 - Apprenticeship hours (including practice teaching)